CGDJay/BlenderGameDevAddon/README.md

 # Update
-For early addopters who have noticed the now missing scripts these have now been retracted and will soon be available on Blender marketplace, I hope you are understanding that doing this will allow me to support the development and refinement of these and new tools in the future
+For early addopters who have noticed the now missing scripts, these have now been retracted and will soon be available on Blender marketplace, I hope you are understanding that doing this will allow me to support the development and refinement of these and new tools in the future

 # Mesh Tools